tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

 public Random values in the ClientHello and ServerHello and (2) to generate keying material.
 With a properly functioning CSPRNG, this does not present a security problem, as it is not feasible to determine the CSPRNG state from its output.
-However, with a broken CSPRNG, it may be possible for an attacker to use the public output to determine the CSPRNG internal state and thereby predict the keying material, as documented in {{?CHECKOWAY=DOI.10.1145/2976749.2978395}} and
+However, with a broken or compromised CSPRNG, it may be possible for an attacker to use the public output to determine the CSPRNG internal state and thereby predict the keying material, as documented in {{?CHECKOWAY=DOI.10.1145/2976749.2978395}} and